The best electric car lease deals in August 2026

 OMODA E5

-Delivery in eight weeks
+Delivery in ten weeks

 The OMODA E5 arrives with a bold proposition: Serious kit, serious range, and a price tag that undercuts much of the competition.